Orange County Retina Specialist

 With wet AMD, a person can experience the same signs as dry AMD, but they might also notice that straight lines are appearing wavy.
 In the severe form of wet AMD, there might be rapid vision loss, sometimes within a few days or weeks.
 If you are noticing any of the aforementioned signs, please call an AMD specialist immediately.

-An AMD specialist in Orange County might tell you that the signs and symptoms of AMD can vary.
+An Orange County specialist for retina health might tell you that the signs and symptoms of AMD can vary.
 When only one eye is affected, the individual might not notice any symptoms.
 Furthermore, there is no pain associated with AMD.
 In general, it is usually an eye doctor who detects the first signs of the disease prior to any actual symptoms.
 This is why it is so important to have annual eye exams when you reach the age of 60, or when you begin developing eye problems.

 Less Common Signs and Symptoms of AMD

 Although most people with AMD will not experience the following signs, it is important to be aware of them beforehand.